redhat-performance/opl/opl/investigator/README.md

 ------------

 This is optional and serves to record internal stats about evaluation process.
-Every time we do some PASS/FAIL/ERROR decision, we record that decision (it's parameters and result) into system defined here (e.g.
+Every time we do some PASS/FAIL/ERROR decision on any metric (as defined in `sets`), we record that decision (it's parameters and result) into system defined here.

+As of now you can use these decisions storage plugins:

-ElasticSearch index).
-That supports investigation of decision trends or so.
+ * `elasticsearch` - stores decisions to ElasticSearch index.
+Then in Kibana you can have investigation of decision trends dashboards or so.
+ * `csv` - stores all the decisions for current test in a CSV file (overwritten every time the tool is invoked)

 This can be turned off with `--dry-run` command line option.